DATA-BACKED GUIDE · UPDATED JULY 2026

 Emergency tooth extraction cost in the UK

 When a tooth is so broken or infected that it has to come out, waiting weeks is not an option.
-Emergency extractions are booked on short notice, sometimes out of hours, and that urgency shapes what you pay.
+Emergency extractions get booked on short notice, sometimes out of hours, and that urgency shapes what you pay.
 This guide sets out how emergency removal is charged on the NHS and privately, and the real prices below show what dentists near you are asking.

 The quick version